High order tracer variance stable transport with low order energy conserving dynamics for the thermal shallow water equations

 The integration of the high order discontinuous Galerkin thermodynamic transport into the low order dynamics solver is achieved by constructing the Lagrange polynomial basis functions so as to be orthogonal with respect to the interior Gauss-Legendre quadrature points \cite{KG10,GK11}, while the low order mesh is constructed such that the cell centres are coincident with these high order quadrature points, such that there is a 1:1 mapping between the high and low order degrees of freedom.
-For the low order discretisation, this is done with a hierarchy of coarser meshes as part of a multigrid solver for the implicit low order problem, such that a single high order discontinuous Galerkin element, with four degrees of freedom in each dimension, is coincident with a single low order element two levels down in the multigrid hierarchy from the one on which the dynamics are represented.
+For the low order discretisation, this is done with a hierarchy of coarser meshes, such that a single high order discontinuous Galerkin element, with four degrees of freedom in each dimension, is coincident with a single low order element two levels down in the mesh refinement hierarchy from the one on which the dynamics are represented.